immcantation/dowser/README.md

 Documentation and tutorials
 -------------------------------------------------------------------------------

-Full documentation, including tutorials and vignettes: [https://dowser.readthedocs.io](https://dowser.readthedocs.io)
+Full documentation, including tutorials and vignettes: [Dowser ReadTheDocs site](https://dowser.readthedocs.io)

 For AI assistants/LLMs and other automated agents: [llms.txt](llms.txt) is a short curated index of Dowser's documentation, and [llms-full.txt](llms-full.txt)